jpasqua/MultiMon/README.md

 * Configuration information for the built-in web server
 * etc.

 Some of this configuration information is specific to *MultiMon* while other information is common to any web-connected device.
-You can learn more about such *WebThing*'s [here](https://github.com/jpasqua/WebThing).
+You can learn more about such *WebThing*s [here](https://github.com/jpasqua/WebThing).

 ## Dependencies